© MHS, Kameda

 The Orchestra Council is an indispensable body for the orchestra work that represents the interests of all parties to the orchestra, ensures efficiency and harmony in cooperation and promotes excellence in musical performance.
 Its work contributes significantly to the success and stability of the orchestra.
 The Orchestra Council is the decision-making body for the MHS Orchestra.
 The Orchestra Council works closely with the Orchestra Office to support the long-term planning and development of the orchestra.
 This may include the development of long-term strategic goals, budgeting, concert programme design and various selection processes.
 The members consist of representatives from all orchestra groups.
 Meetings are held regularly, at least twice a semester.

-• Registration and dates
+• Registration and credits

-Registration for participation in the orchestra takes place as part of the course selection by the students and in consultation with the orchestra office and the main subject lecturers.
-Participation in the orchestra is compulsory for students from the first semester onwards, depending on the study regulations.
-Please note the entry in the course catalogue.
+Registration to participate in the orchestra takes place during course selection by students and in consultation with the orchestra office and the main lecturers.
+Participation in the orchestra is mandatory for students from the first semester onwards, depending on the study regulations.
+Please note the entry in the course catalog.